***PLEASE NOTE THE INFORMATION IN THIS ARTICLE HAS NOW BEEN SUPERSEDED***

 In both cases, staff and visitors should be informed not to enter the isolation room, and the patient should be instructed to immediately call NHS 111 if in England or Wales, their GP or NHS 24 if in Scotland, or 0300 200 7885 if in Northern Ireland, preferably on their own mobile phone.
 The patient should not be allowed to use communal toilet facilities, and further communication with the patient should be carried out by phone if possible.

 Anyone who has had contact with a confirmed case of Coronavirus in the previous 14 days, even if they themselves are asymptomatic, should be reported to the local health protection team immediately.

 Work is now underway, led by the Deputy Chief Dental Officer for England and Director of Dental Public Health for England, to develop dentistry-specific guidance, and the Chief Dental Officer for England has been appointed Chair of the NHS Primary Care Taskforce for 2019-nCoV response.

-Ian Mills FFGDP(UK), Dean of the Faculty, has joined an NHS England working group to develop plans for dentistry, pharmacy and optometry in case of a greater outbreak of the virus.
+Ian Mills, Dean of FGDP(UK), has joined an NHS England working group to develop plans for dentistry, pharmacy and optometry in case of a greater outbreak of the virus.